-The Employee Acceptable Use of Technology Administrative Procedure supports our Vision for achieving Excellence in Catholic Education by ensuring the Board has clearly outlined the requirement for the acceptable use of technology for our employees.
 The board is committed to ensuring that technology is used for proper work-related purposes and in a manner that is not detrimental or harmful to the interests of others or that compromise the confidentiality or proprietary nature of information belonging to the Board.
 The intent is to create a shared understanding of the expectations the Board has with respect to employees' conduct with and via technology.